miccTronic/LithTechLokiResearch/README.md

 This repo collects materials for researching the LithTech 5 engine, also called "Loki" since it was used in game F.E.A.R 2 which had that internal codename.
 It was also used in Condemned 2, which was not released for PC though.

+This material is research-level and work in progress.
+Included are 010 editor templates for some types of assets, which are useful for studying world (.wld) and other files directly.
+Other parts are code examples illustrating how to parse the files and render the world.
+Those should be treated as pseudo-code, as the will **not** compile directly.
+(They have been taken out of another project with too many dependencies to easily include here, but they should serve their purpose.)

 All materials are provided without warranty or liability, and imply no legal rights as to what they may or may not be used for, which is entirely the responsibility of their users.

 Credits go to Amphos, on whose work and exhaustive research into LithTech much of this is based and without which it would not have been possible: https://github.com/Five-Damned-Dollarz/io_scene_jupex

 Some other parts are based on https://github.com/burmaraider/JupiterEX_DatabaseExtractor (Game DB) and work done by Luigi Auriemma (QuickBMS) and people at the no-longer-existant XeNTaX forums (Archives, Bundles...).
 Thanks as well!

-## Contents

-This material is research-level.
-Parts are 010 editor templates, which are useful for studying world (.wld) and other files directly.
-Other parts are code show examples an how to parse the files and render the world.
-Those should be treated as pseudo-code, as the will **not** compile directly.
-(They have been taken out of another project with too many dependencies to easily include here, but they should serve their purpose.)

 ## Important Terms